 When buying Japanese rice, there are a few things to consider: freshness, sweetness, texture, stickiness, flavor, and place of production.
-For the best rice, you should look out for ‘shinmai‘ 新米.
-Literally means ‘new rice’, shinmai rice is the first crop of the season to be processed and packaged for sale in the same year in which it was harvested.
-Shinmai is best when served plain, or to make origiri rice balls.
+First, you should look out for shinmai (新米).
+Literally means ‘new rice’, shinmai is the first crop of the season to be processed and packaged for sale in the same year in which it was harvested.
+Shinmai is best when served plain, or to make onigiri rice balls.

 Best Brands of Japanese Short Grain Rice